11/7/2024

 Caitlin Burrows

-All right.
 Okay.
-And then, Justin, there you brought up the activating land point.
+And then, Jocelyn, there you brought up the activating land point.
 I'm wondering if you or somebody else can talk a little bit more about that.
-I know it's something you guys have been focused on for a while.
-So would you say that it's kind of at a steady state now, or is that still growing?
-Or what are the kind of near-term opportunities there, medium-term?
+I know it's something you guys have been focused on for a while, so would you say that it's kind of at a steady state now, or is that still growing, or what are the kind of near-term opportunities there, medium-term?

 speaker